SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Excluded Tasks

-For the Query Well-Formedness \citep{faruqui2018identifying} task, the authors set an estimate human performance at 88.4\% accuracy.
+For the Query Well-Formedness task, the authors set an estimate human performance at 88.4\% accuracy.
 Our BERT baseline model reaches an accuracy of 82.3\%.
-While there is a positive gap on this task, we consider 6.1\% to be too small a margin.
-Similarly, on recast version of the Ultrafine Entity Typing \citep{choi2018ultra}, we observe too small a gap between human (60.2 F1) and machine performance (55.0 F1).
+While there is a positive gap on this task, the gap was smaller than we were were willing to tolerate.
+Similarly, on our recast version of the Ultrafine Entity Typing, we observe too small a gap between human (60.2 F1) and machine performance (55.0 F1).
 Our recasting for this task is described in Appendix~\ref{ax:testinstruct}.
-On GAP \citep{webster2018mind}, when taken as a classification problem without the interrelated task of span selection (details in \ref{ax:testinstruct}), BERT performs (91.0 F1) comparably to our human baseline (94.9 F1).
-Given this small margin, we also exclude GAP from SuperGLUE.
+On GAP, when taken as a classification problem without the related task of span selection (details in \ref{ax:testinstruct}), BERT performs (91.0 F1) comparably to our human baseline (94.9 F1).
+Given this small margin, we also exclude GAP.

-On Discovering Ongoing Conversations \citep{zanzotto2017have}, our BERT baseline achieves an F1 of 51.9 on a version of the task cast as sentence pair classification (given two snippets of texts from plays, determine if the second snippet is a continuation of the first).
+On Discovering Ongoing Conversations, our BERT baseline achieves an F1 of 51.9 on a version of the task cast as sentence pair classification (given two snippets of texts from plays, determine if the second snippet is a continuation of the first).
 This dataset is very class imbalanced (90\% negative), so we also experimented with a class-balanced version on which our BERT baselines achieves 88.4 F1.
 Qualitatively, we also found the task challenging for humans as there was little context for the text snippets and the examples were drawn from plays using early English.
-Given this fairly high machine performance and challenging nature for humans, we exclude this task from SuperGLUE.\\~\\~\\
+Given this fairly high machine performance and challenging nature for humans, we exclude this task from our benchmark.\\~\\~\\

 \textit{Instructions tables begin on the following page.}